 - Contemporary Music Ensemble

-- Creative Jazz Ensemble
+- Creative Jazz Ensemble and Workshop

-- Electronic Music Studios / Laptop Ensemble
+- Electronic Music Studios

-- Keyboard Collective
+- Goldsmiths Keyboard Collective (TBC)

 - Simon Says